 During the holiday, pots of these bright yellow Tet flowers embellish homes, businesses, temples and pagodas all over the city.
 Symbol of life, chrysanthemums are believed to bring equilibrium to the household.

 The Vietnamese typically purchase these special plants from mid-December until just before Tet from flower markets like Ho Chi Minh City’s Ho Thi Ky.
+(Click on the link to read about our morning visit to this incredible market.)
 They keep them until mid-Lunar New Year.

 To my readers: I am in Argentina for the month where I’ll be writing about gardens.)